 Seismological and geodynamic studies show that the Isabella anomaly is derived primarily from the convectively mobilized mantle wedge, or mantle lithosphere of the southern Sierra Nevada batholith [Frassetto et al., 2011; Gilbert et al., 2012; Jones et al., 2014; Levandowski and Jones, 2015; Saleeby et al., 2012; Zandt et al., 2004].
 In addition to the structural continuity that these studies show between the seismic anomaly and the residual mantle lithosphere that is still in place beneath the Central Valley and Sierra Nevada [Figure ¿fig:context?], these studies show that the volume of the Isabella anomaly far exceeds reasonable volume estimates for the attenuated terminus of a hypothetical translated Monterey slab.
 These studies also provide mechanisms for lower crustal plastic deformation, observable surface faulting, upper mantle--lower crustal partial melting and dynamic topographic effects that are all ignored in the dangling slab hypothesis.

-First order geological effects of such volcanism and topographic transients are closely correlated to the convective mobilization of the sub-Sierran mantle lithosphere, and its current expression as the Isabella anomaly [Ducea and Saleeby, 1998b; Farmer et al., 2002; Levandowski and Jones, 2015; Saleeby et al., 2013; Cecil et al., 2014].
-The surface effects of Monterey plate partial subduction followed by transtensional coupling to Pacific plate motions are closely correlated to transrotational rifting in the southern California Borderland and the linked clockwise rotation of western Transverse Ranges bedrock panels Figure ¿fig:context?, [Bohannon and Parsons, 1995; Wilson et al., 2005].
+First-order geological effects such as volcanism and topographic transients are closely correlated to the convective mobilization of the sub-Sierran mantle lithosphere, and its current expression as the Isabella anomaly [Cecil et al., 2014; Ducea and Saleeby, 1998b; Farmer et al., 2002; Levandowski and Jones, 2015; Saleeby et al., 2013].
+The surface effects of Monterey plate partial subduction followed by transtensional coupling to Pacific plate motions are closely correlated to transrotational rifting in the southern California Borderland and the linked clockwise rotation of western Transverse Ranges bedrock panels [Bohannon and Parsons, 1995; Wilson et al., 2005], Figure ¿fig:context?.
 This is in line with the Monterey slab’s limited down-dip extent as bounded by the Monterey-Farallon slab window segment shown in Figure ¿fig:reconstruction?.
 If the hypothetical Monterey "dangling slab" were of proper proportion to form the Isabella anomaly, then why were its effects on surface geology restricted to the Borderland and Transverse Ranges?
-Epeirogenic transients that correlate to the convective mobilization of the sub-Sierran mantle lithosphere as the Isabella anomaly are highly out of phase with the predicted translation pattern for a “dangling” Monterey slab [Saleeby et al., 2013: Cecil et al., 2014].
+Epeirogenic transients that correlate to the convective mobilization of the sub-Sierran mantle lithosphere as the Isabella anomaly are highly out of phase with the predicted translation pattern for a “dangling” Monterey slab [Cecil et al., 2014; Saleeby et al., 2013].
 Possible remnants of necked off partially subducted Monterey plate are more plausibly correlated to the Transverse Ranges high-wave speed anomaly in terms of position and volume [Figure ¿fig:context?], and also have a firm geodynamic basis as such [Burkett and Billen, 2009].

-Much of the reason for the attractiveness of the stalled slab hypothesis is its utility to explain sparse Neogene volcanism in the Coast Ranges as well as modern heat flow values that are too low to be explained by shallow underplated asthenosphere emplaced within a slab window.
+Much of the attractiveness of the stalled slab hypothesis lies in its utility to explain sparse Neogene volcanism in the Coast Ranges as well as modern heat flow values that are too low to be explained by shallow underplated asthenosphere emplaced within a slab window.
 Erkan and Blackwell [2008] examined whether the migrating slab window caused wholesale replacement of underlying mantle lithosphere against a possible "stalled slab", and concluded that the stalled slab was more likely due to the lower thermal gradients and heat flows predicted by this mechanism.
 Though their model techniques were sound, they failed to consider another distinct tectonic mechanism that could result in similarly lower thermal gradients than a shallow slab window.
 We summarize this mechanism and the supporting geologic data below.

 Underplated Farallon Plate mantle nappes